Inverter compressor: Working principle

-The variable-frequency drive controls the speed of compressor motor.
+A variable-frequency drive controls the speed of the compressor motor.
 The compressor is specifically designed to run at different motor speeds to modulate cooling output.
-Variable speed operation requires an appropriate compressor for full speed operation and a special compressor lubrication system.
-Proper oil management is a critical requirement to ensure compressor lifetime.
-Proper oil management provides proper lubrication for scroll set at low speed and prevents excess oil from being injected into the circuit when operating at full speed.
+Variable speed operation requires an appropriate compressor lubrication system.
+Proper oil management is a critical requirement to ensure compressor reliability.
+The oil management system provides proper lubrication for the Scroll compressor at low speed and prevents excess oil from being injected into the circuit when operating at full speed.

 Applications

-Variable speed technology can be implemented in HVACR, close control and process cooling applications and as diverse as packaged or split air-conditioning units, rooftops, chillers, precision cooling, VRF and condensing units.
+Variable speed technology can be implemented in HVAC, close control and process cooling applications and as diverse as packaged or split air-conditioning units, rooftops, chillers, precision cooling, VRF and condensing units.